 Pediatricians Say Ban on Marriage Equality Would Harm Minnesota Youth

-October 4, 2012 by Carolyn Simon, Associate Director of Digital Media
+October 4, 2012 by Carolyn Simon, Deputy Director of Digital Media

 A month ago, the Minnesota chapter of the American Academy of Pediatrics announced its opposition to the amendment that would ban marriage equality in the state.
 Now, the president and a member of the group’s policy committee are speaking out about their reasons for opposing the amendment.